Panasonic debuts in the wireless pavillion.

 Jon Skinner (XO), James Maitland (YFon Global) and Mark Pyne (XO) celebrate James third-place win in the XO racecar-driving contest.

 Phil Rundo of Global Touch Telecom cheers for his win in the 3PV Vegas spa package raffle.

 Attendees visit the Voilà IP Communications booth.

-MORE THAN 2,000delegates crowded the ballrooms, meeting rooms and lobbies of the historic Omni Shoreham Hotel in Washington, D.C., for the Fall 2006 Channel Partners Conference & Expo.
-Heralded as the most successful East Coast convention for the nine-year-old show, the three-day event combined dealmaking, education and networking against the historic backdrop of the nation’s capital city just weeks before national elections.
+delegates crowded the ballrooms, meeting rooms and lobbies of the historic Omni Shoreham Hotel in Washington, D.C., for the Fall 2006 Channel Partners Conference & Expo.
+Heralded as the most successful East Coast convention for the nine-year-old show, the three-day event combined dealmaking, education and networking against the historic backdrop of the nations capital city just weeks before national elections.

 COMPTEL President Earl Comstock delivers a regulatory update.

 Peter Austin with Dollar Phone Corp. tries to steal the treasure from Broadwing Networks booth.

 IPcelerates CEO, Kevin Brown, speaks about commercial VoIP deployment.